 the Press and Expression, March 2012 in Dili.

-5 A statement by Timor Lorosa’e Journalist Association (TLJA) and Timor-Leste Press Union (TLPU) submitted to the
+5 A statement by Timor Lorosa’e Journalists Association (TLJA) and Timor-Leste Press Union (TLPU) submitted to the

 National Police Force (PNTL) and the Press Council of Timor-Leste